ajshedivy/agno/cookbook/tools/mcp/mcp_toolbox_demo/README.md

 # MCP Toolbox Demo - Hotel Management Agent

-This demo showcases how to set up and run an AI agent that can interact with a PostgreSQL database through the [MCP Toolbox for Databases](https://googleapis.github.io/genai-toolbox/getting-started/introduction/).
+This demo showcases how to set up and run an Agno Agent that can interact with a PostgreSQL database through the [MCP Toolbox for Databases](https://googleapis.github.io/genai-toolbox/getting-started/introduction/).
 The agent acts as a hotel assistant capable of searching, booking, and canceling hotel reservations.

 MCP Toolbox for Databases (MCP Toolbox) provides a unified interface for AI agents to interact with databases.